Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact us right away!
 We need to know about spills immediately so we can try to prevent pollutants from going down our storm drains and into our streams.

 A fire watch is a person assigned to observe an area to ensure there are no hazards or fire, while the fire system is down.
+A fire watch must be performed while the building is occupied.
+In commercial buildings, a fire watch must be conducted even if there is only one person in the building.
+In multifamily residential buildings, a fire watch must be conducted 24 hours a day.

 A designated person whose only purpose is to perform constant patrols of the affected area to detect and notify the fire department of fire hazards.
 Fire watch cannot be done by someone performing any other functions.
 Many businesses choose to contract with a security agency to perform the functions of a fire watch.
+Fire Watches are not conducted by the Fire Department.

 Find a list of acceptable items at the Hazardous Waste Help website.